kimutai-codes/blog/posts/worldly-christian-music.md

 This video is the best resource I have found for this.I highly recommend his channel.He has covered most things that are ailing Christianity today and it will save you a ton of time.

-<iframe width="auto" height="auto" src="https://www.youtube.com/embed/PBoXLDGfbEA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="100%" height="auto" src="https://www.youtube.com/embed/PBoXLDGfbEA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 What about music for entertainment?